Bow varieties as symplectic reductions of $T^*(G/P)$: Symplectic Structure on Bow Varieties

-Notice that the moment map of $U$ on $X$ is just $p_\mathfrak{u}\circ \mu_1$.
-Then the level set at $f$ is just $\mu_1^{-1}(p_\mathfrak{u}^{-1}(f) )$.
-The slice argument is equivalent to saying that for any $(x,\mu_1(x)),x\in X,\mu_1(x)\in p_\mathfrak{u}^{-1}(f)$ there exists a unique $u\in U$ such that $(ux, ad(u)\mu_1(x))\in \mu_1^{-1}(S)$.
-This comes from the third argument directly. \end{proof} Combining the above corollary and the argument in the end of \S\ref{section1}, we reach our main results: \begin{theorem} (This is a generalized statement of Theorem~\ref{mainthm}) Every good bow variety is a symplectic reduction of the cotangent bundle of a flag variety by a unipotent group.
+\begin{theorem} (This is a generalized statement of Theorem~\ref{mainthm}) Every good bow variety is a symplectic reduction of the cotangent bundle of a flag variety by a unipotent group.
 Moreover, there is a slice of this quotient.
 So every good bow variety can also be viewed as a symplectic subvariety of the cotangent bundle of flag variety. \end{theorem}

 Here is the explicit description of good bow varieties (including bow varieties with torus fixed points) in the above symplectic reduction language.

 Suppose that we are given two vectors of natural numbers $(\lambda_1,\cdots,\lambda_m)$ and $(\mu_1,\cdots,\mu_n)$.
 Assume that $\underset{1\leq i\leq m}{\sum}\lambda_m=\underset{1\leq i\leq n}{\sum}\mu_n$ and we will denote the sum by $N$.
 Then we can construct one nondecreasing sequence $(l_1,\cdots, l_m)$ and a nonincreasing sequence $(u_n,\cdots, u_1,0)$ where $l_i=\underset{k\leq i}{\sum}\lambda_k$ and $u_i=\underset{k>n-i}{\sum}{\mu_k}$.